 At the time of updating this page – June 2019 – we are two years on from Grenfell.
 Reports have been written, there are more to come, and moves are being made.
 But it’s staggering how slowly these things move.

 Residential Booster Pump Sets

-The residential/domestic fire sprinkler market is growing in importance and size, therefore Sale Engineering Products offers a choice of two ranges of booster pump sets for this application to suit different applications and budgets – a highly cost-competitive range from Grundfos, and an additional range from Lowara.
+The residential/domestic fire sprinkler market is growing in importance and size, therefore SEP offers a choice of two ranges of booster pump sets for this application to suit different applications and budgets – a highly cost-competitive range from Grundfos, and an additional range from Lowara.

 Residential Risers/Valve Sets